devops329/devops/instruction/staticDeployment/staticDeployment.md

 🔑 **Key points**

-- An application that doesn't require you to provide backend support is called a static deployment.
+- A static deployment is an application consisting of pre-built files served directly to a user's browser without requiring server-side code execution.
+- Static deployments are highly scalable, cost-effective, and simple to maintain.
+- A static application can still interact with dynamic backend services via APIs provided by third parties.

 ---

-Sometimes your application consists of files that can be loaded and executed on a user's device.
-This simplifies things because you do not need to deploy backend computing resources to handle things like functional endpoints or storing customer data.
+Sometimes an application consists entirely of files that can be loaded and executed directly on a user's device.
+This simplifies the deployment process because you do not need to manage backend computing resources to handle API endpoints or store customer data on your own servers.

-A common example of static deployment is this: A website that only consists of a set of HTML pages can be hosted as files on an HTTP server and then executed on the user's computer when they load the files in the browser.
-Taking this to the extreme, we can provide a sample application that simply prints out _Hello World_.
+A common example of a static deployment is a website consisting of a set of HTML, CSS, and JavaScript files.
+These files are hosted on a web server and delivered to the user's browser, where they are interpreted and rendered.
+To illustrate this, consider a simple application that prints "Hello World."

 ```html
 <!DOCTYPE html>